robinmoisson/staticrypt/cli/README.md

     Options:
           --help                    Show help                              [boolean]
           --version                 Show version number                    [boolean]
+      -c, --config                  Path to the config file.
+Set to "none" to disable.  [string] [default: ".staticrypt.json"]
+          --decrypt-button          Label to use for the decrypt button.
+Default:
+                                    "DECRYPT".         [string] [default: "DECRYPT"]
       -e, --embed                   Whether or not to embed crypto-js in the page (or use an external CDN).
                                                            [boolean] [default: true]
+      -f, --file-template           Path to custom HTML template with passphrase prompt.
+                   [string] [default: "/geek/staticrypt/cli/password_template.html"]
+      -i, --instructions            Special instructions to display to the user.
+                                                              [string] [default: ""]
+          --noremember              Set this flag to remove the "Remember me" checkbox.             [boolean] [default: false]
       -o, --output                  File name / path for generated encrypted file.
                                                             [string] [default: null]
-      -t, --title                   Title for output HTML page.
-                                                [string] [default: "Protected Page"]
-      -i, --instructions            Special instructions to display to the user.
-                                                              [string] [default: ""]
-      -f, --file-template           Path to custom HTML template with passphrase prompt.
+          --passphrase-placeholder  Placeholder to use for the passphrase input.
-                                      [string] [default: "./password_template.html"]
+                                                    [string] [default: "Passphrase"]
       -r, --remember                Expiration in days of the "Remember me" checkbox that will save the (salted + hashed) passphrase in localStorage when entered by the user.
                                     Default: "0", no expiration.
                                                                [number] [default: 0]
-          --noremember              Set this flag to remove the "Remember me" checkbox.             [boolean] [default: false]
           --remember-label          Label to use for the "Remember me" checkbox.
                                                    [string] [default: "Remember me"]
-          --passphrase-placeholder  Placeholder to use for the passphrase input.
-                                                    [string] [default: "Passphrase"]
       -s, --salt                    Set the salt manually.
 It should be set if you want use "Remember me" through multiple pages.
                                     It needs to be a 32 character long hexadecimal string.
                                     Include the empty flag to generate a random salt you can use: "statycrypt -s".           [string]
-          --decrypt-button          Label to use for the decrypt button.
-Default:
+      -t, --title                   Title for output HTML page.
-                                    "DECRYPT".         [string] [default: "DECRYPT"]
+                                                [string] [default: "Protected Page"]

 ### Example usages

+> These will create a `.staticrypt.json` file in the current directory, see the FAQ as to why.
+You can prevent it by setting the `--config` flag to "none".

 Encrypt `test.html` and create a `test_encrypted.html` file (add `-o my_encrypted_file.html` to change the name of the output file):